johnny603/create_gif_codedex.io/README.md

 ## How to use

-1. Forl and clone project
+1. Fork and clone project

 2. Install dependencies